Yale-EEB723/finalproject/README.md

 - SRST2 > Short Read Sequence Typing for Bacterial Pathogens, don't think I'll need this but works with Illumina sequences to ID genes of interest within the sequences

 ### Genome Assembly
-- Roary > Pipeline to create a "pan-genome" of a species using .gff3 output files from Prokka
+- Ray > http://denovoassembler.sourceforge.net/, de novo assembler, can assemble single genomes using FastQ files or others as input

 ### Annotation Tools (for potentially reannotating previously assembled Genomes)
 - Prokka > Standalone command line tool for rapidly annotating prokaryotic Genomes

-- Wombac > Find core genome SNPS and aligns SNPs to form a phylogenetic tree; http://www.vicbioinformatics.com/software.wombac.shtml

 - RAST > Takes ~a day to annotate a single genome, may be too slow Virulence gene annotation software